 - Osteoporosis (weak bones).
 People with COPD often have low levels of vitamin D, are inactive, and smoke.
 These factors increase your risk for bone loss and weak bones.
 Certain COPD medicines also may cause bone loss if taken often or for a long time.

 - Depression and anxiety.
 It is common for people with COPD to feel depressed or anxious.
 Being breathless can cause anxiety.
 Plus, having symptoms slows you down so you can't do as much as you used to.

-- Heartburn and gastroesophageal reflux disease (GERD.)
+- Heartburn and gastroesophageal reflux disease (GERD).
 GERD and heartburn can lead to more COPD symptoms and flare-ups.

 - Lung cancer.
 Continuing to smoke increases this risk.
 COPD can make it harder to treat lung cancer.

 Many factors play a role in why people with COPD often have other health problems.
 Smoking is one of the biggest culprits.
 Smoking is a risk factor for most of the problems above.

 - COPD usually develops in middle age.
 And people tend to have more health problems as they age.